Vivi-tran/omnibenchmark_modeling/README.md

 # Structural Modeling Benchmark

 This repository provides a benchmark for structural modeling platforms using DockQ as ground truth.
 The workflow is managed via [OmniBenchmark](https://github.com/omnibenchmark/omnibenchmark).
+The pipeline was run with Miniforge3.

 ## Quickstart